baharmon/lectures/content/computational-design/_index.md

 ## Gramazio Kohler Research, 2011

 {{< note >}}
+While digital fabrication has extended architectural agency from the design office to the machine shop, robotics promises to extend architectural agency to the construction site.
 Pioneering work by Gramazio Kohler Research at ETH Zürich explored the creative, aesthetic, and material implications of on-site robotic construction.
 {{< /note >}}

 ---